dstackai/dstack/docs/workflows.md

 `Providers`.

 !!! info ""
-    If you'd like to use a custom provider from another repository, you must use the following syntax:
+    If you want to use a custom `Provider` from another repository, use the following syntax:

     ```yaml
     provider: